ysyk2021/the-pathway-to-personal-success-strategies-and-habits-for-living-your-best-life/src/chapter-7-3.md

-Chapter 7: Measuring and Evaluating Personal Success: Continuous Improvement in Personal Success Practices
+Continuous Improvement in Personal Success Practices
 ==========================================================================================================

 In this chapter, we will explore techniques for measuring and evaluating personal success.
 We will discuss the importance of continuous improvement in personal success practices, techniques such as self-assessment and feedback-seeking, and how to use these techniques to develop greater self-awareness and accountability towards personal growth objectives.